Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: Boundedness of Mori fibre spaces

 \section{Boundedness of Mori fibre spaces}

 In this section we prove the main technical result needed for Theorem \ref{main}.
-More precisely, we show that if we fix a bounded set of varieties $\D$, then the set of Calabi-Yau pairs endowed with a Mori fibre space structure mapping to one of the varieties in $\D$ is bounded as well.
-The strategy is to lift a very ample divisor with bounded volume from the base to the total space, suitably perturb it by means of the boundary and then apply the results from Section \ref{boundedness.subsec}.
+More precisely, we show that if we fix a bounded set of varieties $\D$, then the set of klt Calabi-Yau pairs endowed with a Mori fibre space structure mapping to one of the varieties in $\D$ is bounded as well.
+The strategy is to lift a very ample divisor with bounded volume from the base to the total space, suitably perturb it by means of the boundary of the klt Calabi--Yau pair and then use the results from Section \ref{boundedness.subsec} to show that boundedness must holds for the Calabi--Yau pairs.

-The first property that we need to show is that the volume of the boundary in a Calabi-Yau pair is bounded from above, when the coefficients vary in a DCC set.
-In the following proposition, we show that this property hold in a slightly more general setting that is suitable for the purpose of the inductive method proposed above.